The Faroe Islands

 These are islands where the past and the present sit comfortably side by side.
 The Faroese are proud of their heritage and maintain their traditions in language, in music, in dance and in national dress.
 These islands are different.
 Where else would you find a sheep grazing on the roof of a house?
 Where else would you find some young men going in to the sea to scuba dive to recover from a heavy night?
 Where else would you find an international opera star performing at a concert alongside school kids playing pop music?

-Travel is with Atlantic Airways from Stansted and on the islands we'll travel in a comfortable small bus using ferries and tunnels to connect us to the different islands we visit.
+Travel is with Atlantic Airways from London Gatwick and on the islands we'll travel in a comfortable small bus using ferries and tunnels to connect us to the different islands we visit.

-Our Atlantic Airways flight leaves London Gatwick at 1210 hours, arriving in the Faroe Islands at 1435 hours where our driver and local guide, John Esturoy, will be waiting to meet us and drive us to Torshavn, stopping en route in the small village of Kvivik , the oldest settlement in the islands with its remains of Viking houses.
-We may also visit where we visit the ancient ecclesiastical centre of Kirkjubøur before continuing to Torshavn where we'll have dinner before catching the ferry to the most southerly of the Faroe Islands, Suðuroy.
-It will be a late night, but the two-hour ferry journey is comfortable and relaxing and, of course, it will be in daylight.
-Hotgel Tvøroyri will be our base for the first two nights of our holiday.
+Our Atlantic Airways flight leaves London Gatwick at 12.10 hours, arriving in the Faroe Islands at 14.35 hours where our driver and local guide, John Esturoy, will be waiting to meet us and drive us to the northerly village of Gjøgv on the island of Eysturoy.
+This will be our base for the first three nights of our holiday.

 Days 2 & 3

-This morning we'll explore the island with a local guide, driving to the most westerly point and the village of Gásadalur from where, with luck, we'll have some spectacular views over to the remote island of Mikines.
-We the retrace of steps, stopping in Midvágur where we'll a little time in the little museum which has been formed from the old pastor's house.
-We'll call in at the church with its beautiful baptismal font and then visit “Barbara's House” made famous in a film back in the 1990's.
+This morning we'll explore the island with a local guide, driving to the most westerly point and the village of Gásadalur from where, with luck, we'll have some spectacular views over to the remote island of Mykines.
+We then retrace our steps, stopping in Midvágur where we'll visit the excellent World War II museum and the church with its beautiful baptismal font.
 We'll return to the hotel for lunch and then take a boat trip on the nearby lake which was an important site for landing "float planes" during the 2nd World War.
 The converted catamaran on which we'll travel carries just 12 passengers and is completely covered so that you are protected from the elements.
 At the end of the lake is a wonderful walk to a dramatic waterfall and we'll have plenty of time to get there and enjoy the scenery and the atmosphere.
 We return to our hotel for dinner and overnight.